jwaugh/VelocityOpticalFiber/README.md

 ####v0.0.0.1 - THE IDEA
 - Devise an actual title and some slogans for this thing
 	- Slogans coming along well as can be seen in the Public Relations (https://github.com/jwaugh/WestonCityofLight/tree/master/Public%20Relations) folder at github.
-	- Need more time coming up with a good name, and also need to bounce several names off of other people before settling on anything.
+	- Need more time coming up with a good name, and also need to bounce several name ideas off of other people before settling on anything.
+Might just need to take advantage of someone else's creative juices
 - Start figuring out how to lay fiber from the city building to
 	- Lewis-Gilmer 911 center, EMS and senior center.
 	- Board of Education, Robert L Bland Middle School, St Pat's School